pointrix-project/msplat/README.md

 )
 ```

-### Fitting the logo image with Gaussian Splatting
+### A 2D Example: Fitting a 2D image with Gaussian Splatting
 In this tutorial, we will demonstrate step-by-step how to use DPTR to implement a simple example of fitting the DPTR logo with 3D Gaussian Splatting (3DGS) step by step.
-If you are not familiar with 3DGS, you can learn more about it through the original [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) project.

 #### Create a simple colorful 3D Gaussian class
 First, we create a simplified class for colorful 3D Gaussian point cloud.
 The attributes we set include 3D position, scale, rotation, opacity, and RGB color, all of which are randomly initialized.